What Is Financial Plan

 Retirement Planning: A Crucial Part of Your Financial Plan

-In addition to saving for retirement, it’s also important to have a plan for withdrawing your funds in retirement.
-You will need to decide when to start taking Social Security benefits, how much to withdraw from your retirement accounts each year, and how to manage your investments to ensure that your money lasts throughout your retirement.
+Just as you plan your vacation itinerary, you need a strategy for withdrawing your retirement funds.
+You’ll decide when to start taking Social Security benefits, how much to withdraw from your retirement accounts each year, and how to manage your investments to ensure your money lasts.

 Revising and Updating Your Financial Plan: Why It’s Necessary